wasim007choudhary/uniswap-V2-defi/notes/economics.md

 # Introduction to Constant Product AMMs

+> Just a slight peek rest will be broken along with the functions and in their notes with every conceot attached to it GGs

 We begin by analyzing the **constant product Automated Market Maker**, which is the fundamental mechanism used by Uniswap V2 to facilitate decentralized trading.

 Unlike traditional exchanges that rely on **order books**, AMMs use **mathematical invariants** to determine pricing and trade outcomes.